Can VPNs truly be titled, “the silent defenders of the internet data”?

 Can you think back to 2013?
 Edward Snowden, one of the technicians at NSA, revealed that the agency was could meddle into any user’s device and break all notions of privacy and internet freedom.

 Since then, there’s been an outcry of internet freedom, with WikiLeaks revealing more and more such incidents.
-In a world where an organization holds power to hack into anyone’s device and access data, how protected are you?
+In a world where an organization holds the power to hack into anyone’s device and access data, how protected are you?

 Here’s the thing: